EleazarRosete/FinalProject/README.md

 > ## **Main.py**

-- #### Will get manipulate all the functions needed to run the system
+- #### Will call and manipulate all the functions needed to run the system

 > ## **Process.py**